tom-james-watson/tomjwatson.com/site/content/blog/deploying-a-modern-static-site.md

 The site was also previously hosted on a Hobby instance on Heroku, which was costing me $7 per month for what was effectively a static site.

 The best parts of the old site were the markdown file-based blog posts and the use of lightweight template files for rendering the UI, both of which I was keen to keep.
-I'm a huge fan of React and use it extensively on other projects such as [Artpip](https://www.artpip.com/) and [RMAP](http://recommendmeaphone.com/), but a simple static site does *not* need a javascript-based UI.
+I'm a huge fan of React and use it extensively on other projects such as [RMAP](http://recommendmeaphone.com/), but a simple static site does *not* need a javascript-based UI.
 A static website is:

 - Ultra fast - everything is served from a CDN
 - More secure